Country report Mexico

 Strengths (+) and weaknesses (-)

-Mexico´s proximity to its main export destination in combination with relatively low labor costs results in a good competitive position, augmented by rising labor and transportation costs in China.
+Mexico’s proximity to its main export destination (the US) combined with relatively low labor costs results in a good competitive position, augmented by rising labor and transportation costs in China.

 (-) Narrow income base of the government

 Mexico’s government income base is narrow, which is reflected by the fact that almost 60% of the workforce is not registered in the tax payment system.
 Furthermore, 30% of the government’s income is oil sector related, whereby the country’s oil production has been decreasing gradually.

 Widespread corruption in all layers of society has a negative impact on the business environment and makes the fight against drug cartels difficult.

 1. Macroeconomic headwinds but good seamanship